-Your peer advisor will give you a packing list at the second orientation meeting in April.
-USAC will also post a packing list to your Gateway account.
+Your peer advisor will give you a packing list at your second program group meeting during the semester prior to your departure.

 GETTING TO CHINA

 Travel Arrangements

 It is your responsibility to make and pay for travel arrangements to China.
 Airline tickets are not included in your USAC program fees.
 An optional group flight is available for this program by a travel agency recommended by USAC.
 If you choose not to book the group flight, you will need to book your own flight and arrive prior to the mandatory orientation.
 If you arrive before or at the same time as the group flight, it may be possible to join the group transportation, depending on availability.